IBM/sax4bpm/docs/source/index.rst

 Welcome to SAX4BPM's documentation!
 ===================================
 SAX4BPM is an open-source Python library catering for business-process oriented explainability of process aware systems.
-It includes a module for process model discovery and a module supporting discovery of causal-execution dependency model based on the process model.
+It includes a fuctionality for process model discovery and functionality supporting discovery of causal-execution dependency model based on the process model.
 Additionally it contains XAI layer, which allows exploring different activity attributes and see how they affect chosen target variables.
-Finally, we allow integrate all perspectives together into single higher-level human-understandable LLM-supported view, allowing  the user to query LLM and ask for explanation of process behavious based on those perspectives.
+Finally, we allow to integrate all those perspectives together into single higher-level human-understandable LLM-supported view, allowing  the user to query LLM and ask for explanation of process behavious based on those perspectives.

 .. toctree::